-If they don’t go naturally, seldom cases but can, of course, be avoided or reduced with certain ways which we are going to talk about in this topic ahead.
-This was brief to what stretch marks are, how they are caused.
+If they don’t go naturally, seldom cases but can, of course, be avoided or reduced in certain ways which we are going to talk about in this topic ahead.
+This was brief as to what stretch marks are, and how they are caused.
 In this topic, we will particularly focus on stretch marks that are caused while pregnancy.

 HOW TO PREVENT STRETCH MARKS?